Contrast-Security-OSS/docs/content/installation/net/azureAppService/Configuration-azure.md

 <!--
 title: "Configuring Contrast .NET Framework Agent on Azure App Service"
 description: "Configurations and tweaks for customizing the Contrast .NET Framework agent running on Azure App Service"
-tags: "configuration .Net Azure AppService tweaks netframework" -->
+tags: "configuration .net framework Azure AppService" -->

+## Configuration Methods

-The .NET Framework agent for Azure App Service can be configured using the environment variable convention of agent configuration.
+Configure the .NET Framework agent for Azure App Service in the Azure Portal, a *web.config* file or a YAML configuration file.

+### Azure Portal

-All settings should be added to the `Application Settings` section of the `Configuration` blade in the Azure Portal.
-Please use the [environment variable syntax](installation-netconfig.html#environment-variables) when adding these settings.
+You can configure the .NET Framework agent using the environment variable convention of agent configuration.
+Add all settings to the **Application Settings** section of the **Configuration** blade in the Azure Portal using [environment variable syntax](installation-netconfig.html#environment-variables).

-See [YAML configuration properties](installation-netconfig.html#net-yaml) for more information and a full list of supported configuration options.
+> **Examples:** <br>

-> **Example:** To change the agent's logging level (agent.logger.level) to trace, add a setting with key `CONTRAST__AGENT__LOGGER__LEVEL` and value `TRACE`.
+ * To change the agent's logging level (`agent.logger.level`) to trace, add a setting with key `CONTRAST__AGENT__LOGGER__LEVEL` and value `TRACE`. <br>

-> **Example 2:** To change the agent's server name (server.name) to "MyServer", add a setting with key `CONTRAST__SERVER__NAME` and value `MyServer`.
+ * To change the agent's server name (`server.name`) to "MyServer", add a setting with key `CONTRAST__SERVER__NAME` and value `MyServer`.

+### web.config file

-You can also specify specific `application` configuration options in an application's *web.config* file.
+You can also specify `application` configuration options in an application's *web.config* file.
 For the agent to pick up customized application settings, you must place these settings in the application *web.config* file's root configuration `appSettings` section.
 See [application-specific settings](installation-netconfig.html#appname) for more details.

-### Using a configuration YAML file
+### YAML file

-Instead of setting individual options in Application Settings, you may opt to use a common YAML configuration file containing Contrast settings.
-First upload the file to your Azure Web App by including it in your application deployment or using the Kudu console.
-Then add an Application Setting `CONTRAST_CONFIG_PATH` that points to this file.
+Instead of setting individual options in the Azure Portal, you may use a YAML configuration file containing Contrast settings.
+First, upload the file to your Azure web application by including it in your application deployment or using the Kudu console.
+Then add an application setting, `CONTRAST_CONFIG_PATH`, that points to this file.

-> **Example:** To use a file called "contrast_security.yaml" in the root of your application, add an application setting with key `CONTRAST_CONFIG_PATH` and value `D:\Home\site\wwwroot\contrast_security.yaml`.
-Application files in Azure App Service are deployed to 'D:\home\site\wwwroot'.
+> **Example:** To use the *contrast_security.yaml* file in the root of your application, add an application setting with key `CONTRAST_CONFIG_PATH` and value *D:\Home\site\wwwroot\contrast_security.yaml*.
+Application files in Azure App Service are deployed to *D:\home\site\wwwroot*.

-## Common Configuration Options for Azure App Service.
+## Common Configuration Options

-The following are some common configuration settings for Azure App Service, and their default values.
-These can be included in the yaml config file or in Application Settings, using environment variable syntax.
+The following tables outline some common configuration settings for Azure App Service and their default values.
+These settings can be included in the YAML configuration file or in Application Settings using environment variable syntax.
 This is a subset of all configurations that are available when using [YAML configuration properties](installation-netconfig.html#net-yaml).

 ### Identification and tagging